ThorbenJensen/pygon/README.md

 Installation
 ---

-No installation needed, simply download the project folder (see on the right) & and unzip.
+No installation needed!
+Simply download the project folder (see on the right) & and unzip.

 Use
 ---
 #### Mac OS X
+Requirement: python
 ```
 cd <jargon-folder>/src
 python jargon.py <path-to-textfile.txt>